de-sh/Devcpp/README.md

 ___
 ### Programs

-There are no hello worlds, but if you are interested in some jokes, Sorry for the lame ones, head into the commments within no.4
+There are no hello worlds, but if you are interested in some jokes, Sorry for the lame ones, head into the commments within no.4.

 1. find.cpp
-2. tell.cpp
+2. whathz.cpp
+3.
-3. bot.cpp
+4. bot.cpp